jhrcook/statistical-rethinking/ch4_linear-models.md

 ![](ch4_linear-models_files/figure-gfm/unnamed-chunk-10-1.png)<!-- -->

-### 4.3.3 Grid approximation of the posteior distribution
+### 4.3.3 Grid approximation of the posterior distribution

   - as an example, we will map the posterior distribution using brute force